mohamadyoussefio/gns/README.md

 ## Features

-* **Automated IP Subnetting**: Divides classless blocks into `/30` point-to-point subnets for physical connections, and allocates `/32` host loopbacks from dedicated AS ranges.
+* **Auto IP Address Planner**: We wrote a Python script that calculates all the IP subnets automatically.
+It splits the main AS ranges into `/30` subnets for the router-to-router links, and assigns `/32` loopback IPs to each router so we don't have to do it by hand.
-* **Jinja2 Configuration Engine**: Renders clean, production-ready Cisco IOS configs including interface bindings, RIPv2 (AS X), OSPFv2 (AS Y), and a full-mesh iBGP peering core.
+* **Cisco IOS Config Generator**: Uses Jinja2 templates to generate `.cfg` startup files.
+It automatically sets up hostnames, IP interfaces, OSPF (for AS Y/AS 200), RIPv2 (for AS X/AS 100), and creates a full mesh of iBGP connections inside both ASs.
-* **BGP Transit-Free Peering Policies**: Implements BGP communities and Local Preference tags to enforce Customer, Provider, and Peer relationships.
-Empty AS-path matching (`^$`) enables advertisement of locally originated AS loopbacks across boundaries.
+* **BGP Policy Tagging**: Implements routing policies for different BGP relationships (like customer, peer, or provider).
+It tags routes with BGP communities and sets local preferences.
+It also uses empty AS-path filters (`^$`) so border routers actually advertise their own AS loopbacks.
-* **GNS3 REST API Deployer**: Wipes active canvas workspaces, places Dynamips node templates symmetrically, wires link interfaces, pushes startup configs, and powers on the network.
+* **Automatic GNS3 Deployment**: Integrates with the GNS3 REST API.
+It connects to the local GNS3 server, cleans up the canvas, places the Cisco 7200 routers using X/Y coordinates, wires up all the links, uploads the generated configurations, and starts all the nodes.
-* **Retro Monochrome Web GUI**: A stark monochrome control panel featuring:
+* ** Web Dashboard**: A control panel built with standard HTML/CSS/JS.
+It lets you:
-  * Collapsible layout with a **[Maximize]** canvas mode.
+  * Click a **`[Maximize]`** button to make the topology map full-screen.
-  * SVG wireframe map representing RIP (AS 100, blue) and OSPF (AS 200, purple) routing protocols.
+  * See the network topology rendered as colored SVG lines (blue for RIP, purple for OSPF, red for eBGP).
-  * Node configuration inspector, interactive addressing directory, and real-time operational logging.
+  * Click on any router to inspect its interface IP addresses and read its generated startup configuration.

 ---